haejoonchoi/swissarmyknife/DEDUPER.md

-  -h, --help           show this help message and exit --match MATCHER      matcher used to compare files --strategy STRATEGY  deduplication strategy to employ --dry-run            perform scan but do not delete files --no-dry-run         perform scan and delete files --verbose            show extra logging
+  -h, --help           show this help message and exit --match MATCHER      matcher used to compare files --strategy STRATEGY  deduplication strategy to employ --dry-run            perform scan but do not delete files (default) --no-dry-run         perform scan and delete files --no-verbose         do not show extra logging (default) --verbose            show extra logging
-  --no-verbose         do not show extra logging --debug              show extra diagnostics --no-debug           do not show extra diagnostics --force              override safety check on protected directories --no-force           do not override safety check on protected directories --progress           show progress
+  --no-debug           do not show extra diagnostics (default) --debug              show extra diagnostics --no-force           do not override safety check on protected directories
+                       (default)
-  --no-progress        do not show progress
+  --force              override safety check on protected directories --no-progress        do not show progress (default) --progress           show progress

 https://github.com/rcook/swissarmyknife
 ```